askaboutali/NPM-Crowdsec-Authentik-Stack/README.md

 Of course, all of the above **ONLY applies** assuming that that everything is ***properely deployed and configured*** *(which it likely isn't - given the fact I made it)*, as well as ***properely maintained***.

 I offer **ABSOLUTELY ZERO WARRANTY**, and take **ABSOLUTELY NO RESPONSIBILTY** if you compromise your security with this setup.
-> If you actually want to you this setup to be proper, and learn more, you should realistically be reading the ***official documentation*** for each of the services used, not my GitHub :)
+> If you actually want this setup to be properely done, and wish to learn more, you should realistically be reading the ***official documentation*** for each of the services used, not my GitHub :)

 ## Requirements